 Don’t sweat it.
 Add work history from non-preschool-teacher jobs to show transferable skills.

 Expert Hint: Write your CV profile last.
 Cherry-pick your biggest achivements and relevant skills from your work experience and skills sections.
 If you're a total fresher, add some extras from the education section, too.

-3. Write a Clean Teaching Assistant Job Description
+3. Write a Clean Teaching Assistant Duties Description

 “She’s the perfect fit!”